Spearin/fccw-docs/docs/userguides/data-structures/munition-types.md

 - A Munitions based Weapon entry has the following format.

-o Starts with just the WEAPTAG value and then a “: ”.
+- Starts with just the WEAPTAG value and then a “: ”.

-o Then any number of defined munition types by AmmoTypeID then ”\*” and then the number of rounds
+- Then any number of defined munition types by AmmoTypeID then ”\*” and then the number of rounds

-o Each Munition Type MUST be separated by a ”; ”.
+- Each Munition Type MUST be separated by a ”; ”.

-o The last or only Munition Type must be followed by a comma if another weapon entry follows.
+- The last or only Munition Type must be followed by a comma if another weapon entry follows.